GharretWilcut/AlgorithmsHonorsProject_2024/README.md

-Gharret Wilcut
+Gharret Wilcut <br>
-4/29/2024
+4/29/2024<br>
-CS 2500
+CS 2500 <br>
-Honors Project Report
+Honors Project Report<br>
-Delivery Suggestion System Honors Project
+<h1>Delivery Suggestion System Honors Project</h1>
 In the past several years there have been several companies offering services when it comes to food based delivery services.
 Companies like Doordash, UberEats, and Grubhub have all provided a similar service to what I have prototyped in my project.

 My simulation uses OSMNX to get an accurate graph of the city Chicago to be used for these tests.
 I also acquired the locations of restaurants in Chicago by using their food inspection data.
 I combined these to match a node on the graph to the approximate location of a restaurant using its latitude and longitude.